Crystal-SDS/controller/doc/api_specification_filters.md

 **is_pre_get** | Boolean to indicate that the filter will be executed before get requests reach the storage.
 **is_post_get** | Boolean to indicate that the filter will be executed after get requests reach the storage.
 **has_reverse** | Boolean to indicate whether the filter has a reverse action, like compression/decompression.
-**execution_server** | The execution server for this filter: 'proxy' or 'object' **execution_server_reverse** | The reverse execution server for this filter: 'proxy' or 'object' **execution_order** | This parameter can only be sent if filter_type is 'global'.
+**execution_server** | The execution server for this filter: "proxy" or "object" **execution_server_reverse** | The reverse execution server for this filter: "proxy" or "object" **execution_order** | This parameter can only be sent if filter_type is "global".
 An integer indicating the execution order of global filters.
-**enabled** | This parameter can only be sent if filter_type is 'global'.
+**enabled** | This parameter can only be sent if filter_type is "global".
 A boolean to indicate if the filter is enabled.

 #### HTTP Request Example